Flavian Zeija

+Flavian Zeija (born 18 February 1969) is a Ugandan lawyer, judge, academic and judicial administrator who has served as the Chief Justice of Uganda since January 2026.
+He previously served as the Deputy Chief Justice of Uganda from 2025 to 2026 and as a Principle Judge of Uganda from 2019 to 2025.
+Before his elevation to the leadership of the judiciary, he served as a judge of the High Court of Uganda.

-Background and education
+Early life and education

-He was born in Uganda on 18 February 1969.
-He attended St.Mary's College Rushoroza for secondary education where he served as the Headprefect.
-In 1993, he was admitted to Makerere University, the oldest and largest public university in Uganda.
-He graduated in 1996 with a Bachelor of Laws degree.
-The following year, he obtained a postgraduate Diploma in Legal Practice from the Law Development Centre in Kampala.
+Zeija was born on 18 February 1969 in Uganda.
+He attended St. Mary's College Rushoroza for his secondary education.
+He graduated from Makerere University, the oldest and largest public university in Uganda, with a Bachelor of Laws degree in 1997.
+He obtained a Postgraduate Diploma in Legal Practice from the Law Development Centre from Makerere University, a Masters of Business Administration from the Uganda Martyrs University, graduated with a Master of Laws degree from Makerere University in 2002 and a Doctor of Philosophy in Law, from the University of Dar es Salaam in 2013.

-In 1999, he returned to Makerere University and was admitted to the Master's program in Law.
-He graduated with a Master of Laws degree in 2002.
-His degree of Doctor of Philosophy in Law, was awarded by the University of Dar es Salaam in 2013.
-He also holds a Master of Business Administration degree, obtained from the Uganda Martyrs University, in 2018.
-In addition, he is a member of the Institute of Chartered Secretaries and Administrators of the United Kingdom, since 2012.

 Work experience

-He has a wide experience as a practicing attorney.
-He started out in 1998, as a legal assistant with Kwesigabo, Bamwine, Walubiri & Company Advocates, a Kampala-based law firm.
+Before joining the bench, Zeija worked in private legal practice, starting as a legal assistant in 1998 with Kwesigabo, Bamwine, Walubiri & Company Advocates, a Kampala-based law firm.
 In the past, he worked at Tropical Africa Bank as manager legal and recovery, between 2002 and 2003.
 He also worked at FINCA Uganda Limited as legal counsel.
 At the time he was appointed to the High Court of Uganda, he served as the managing partner at Zeija, Mukasa & Company Advocates, another Kampala-based law firm.

-In addition to practicing law, Flavian Zeija taught law at 1.
-Uganda Christian University 2.
-Makerere University and 3.
-Makerere University Business School (MUBS).
-At MUBS he served as the founding head of the department of Business Law.
+He also taught law at several Ugandan Universities, including Uganda Christian University, Makerere University and Makerere University Business School (MUBS) in the department of Business Law.

 Judicial career

-He was appointed as a judge of the High Court of Uganda in 2016.
-He was assigned as the Resident Judge of Mbarara High Court Circuit, the largest circuit in the country.
-While serving in that capacity, in December 2019, he was appointed to his current assignment.
+In 2016, Zeija was appointed a judge of the High Court of Uganda.
+He later served as a resident Judge of Mbarara High Court Circuit.

+In December 2019, he was appointed Principal Judge of Uganda, becoming the head of the High Court and supervisor of subordinate courts.

+In January 2026, Flavian Zeija was appointed Chief Justice of Uganda by President Yoweri Kaguta Museveni, following the retirement of Alfonse Owiny-Dollo.
+He was sworn into office on 25 January 2026.